JanWilczek/wolf-sound-blog/_posts/synthesis/2021-10-15-wavetable-synthesis-rust.md

 In the loop, we append values to the end of the vector with the `push()` function.
 Interesting is the sine calculation.
 To perform successful multiplication and division, we need to bring all expressions to a common type (here: `f32`).
 Rust readily provides the $\pi$ constant.

-As I explained in the [Python tutorial]({% post_url synthesis/2021-08-27-wavetable-synthesis-python %}), in the loop, we calculate the value of the sin waveform for arguments linearly increasing from $0$ to $2\pi$.
-To calculate the sin for argument `x`, we write `x.sin()` instead of `sin(x)`.
+As I explained in the [Python tutorial]({% post_url synthesis/2021-08-27-wavetable-synthesis-python %}), in the loop, we calculate the value of the sine waveform for arguments linearly increasing from $0$ to $2\pi$.
+To calculate the sine value for argument `x`, we write `x.sin()` instead of `sin(x)`.

 We have generated our wave table.
 Now, it is time to initialize an oscillator with it.

 ## WavetableOscillator Struct

-We want to write an oscillator: an object that iterates over a specific wave table with speed dictated by the frequency it should use.
-That object needs to store the sampling rate, the wave table, current index into the wave table, and frequency-dependent index increment.
+We want to write a wavetable oscillator: an object that iterates over a specific wave table with speed dictated by the frequency of the tone it should output.
+That object needs to store the sampling rate, the wave table, current index into the wave table, and the frequency-dependent index increment.

 Let's define our struct: